taverianov/cloudlinux-documentation/docs/shared/lve_manager/README.md

 #### Control panel integration guide

-[Here](/shared/control_panel_integration/) you will find the instructions and common techniques used to integrate your software with CloudLinux OS Shared.
+[Here](/shared/control_panel_integration/) you will find the instructions and common techniques used to integrate your software with CloudLinux OS.